SimmsRyan97/PlayTime/README.md

 Stay tuned for upcoming features, including:
 - **Webhooks for Discord Chat Messages**: Integration with DiscordSRV and Essentials for even more connectivity!
 - **MySQL Database**: Allow servers to use a MySQL database to store userdata
-- **PAPI Support**: Add placeholder support to use in other plugins

 ## Donations
 All donations are greatly appreciated but these are not mandatory whatsoever.
 Donate [here](https://www.paypal.com/donate/?hosted_button_id=LY743CZEZXEVL).